 If your income or deductions are not even numbers, do not round up.
 Rounding and perfectly even sums are a red flag for the IRS.
 They expect to see cents and decimals, not zeros.
 Report the numbers accurately, even if that makes the math more difficult.
 Double check your return or have a friend do it to avoid a mistake.
 And remember TaxSlayer will do the math for you if you are unsure of your skills.

 Donating to charity is a great way to reduce your taxable income while helping out a cause you are passionate about.
 Taxpayers are encouraged to donate.
 However, if you make an unusual or unrealistic donation, you are likely to be audited.
 Make sure that you are being honest, and that your donations are not a large percent of your income.
 Under the Tax Cuts and Jobs Act, credits and deductions can only equal 60% of your Adjusted Gross Income.
 If you do make a larger than normal donation, be sure to save your receipts and submit them with your return as proof.

-7. You claim the Earned Income Tax Credit or take the Home Office Deduction
+7. Claiming the Earned Income Tax Credit or taking the Home Office Deduction

 While taking credits and deductions are not immediate red flags for the IRS, the Earned Income Tax Credit and home office deduction are associated with a lot of fraud.
 If you are taking these credits, make sure you are eligible and that you are taking them correctly.

 Read more about what happens when you get audited here.

 This article is up to date and accounts for tax law changes for tax year 2018 (tax returns filed in 2019).
 Learn more about tax reform enacted under the Tax Cuts and Jobs Act here.